op3/boris/README.md

 is also supported.
 In this case, one has to use `boris` with the arguments `--rema-name rema --norm-hist n_simulated_particles`.

-The `observed_spectrum` file has to contain the experimentally observed (folded) spectrum.
+The `observed_spectrum` file has to contain the experimentally observed spectrum.
 It can be provided in  `.txt`, `.root`, `.hdf5` or `.txt` format (detected automatically).
 If the file contains multiple objects, the name of the histogram has to be provided using the `-H`/`--hist` option.